janschill/cern-solid-code-investigation/notes/linked_data_platform.md

 ### Resource (Section 4)

+#### `HTTP POST`

+Is optional.
+Can be used to create resources.

+>5.2.3.2 When a successful HTTP POST request to a LDPC results in the creation of a LDPR, a containment triple MUST be added to the state of the LDPC whose subject is the LDPC URI, whose predicate is ldp:contains and whose object is the URI for the newly created document (LDPR)

+LDP server should assign an URL to the create resource, but the client can also suggest one, by sending a string in the HTTP Slug header.

 #### `HTTP PUT`

+Is optional.
 >MUST replace the entire persistent state of the identified resource with the entity representation in the body of the request

 ## Use Cases and Requirements